The Best Homeowners Insurance in Florida (2023)

 See Your Rates

-Chubb offers the cheapest rates for home insurance in Florida, with an average rate of $134 a month.
-Tower Hill Prime is the next-cheapest at $148 a month.
-United is third at $172 a month.
+Chubb offers the cheapest rates for home insurance in Florida, with an average rate of $155 a month.
+Tower Hill Prime is the next cheapest at $166 a month.

 Florida homeowners insurance rates come in higher than the national average, making comparing providers for the best combo of policy price and coverage important.
 We'll go over the most popular home insurance companies operating in Florida to help you understand your choices.